felipecarrillo100/CatalogExplorerCustomExtensionsSamples/sample10/README.md

 # Custom Extension using React

 React Is a framework, easy to learn and use.
 It is also easy to integrate in our projects with a minimal knowledge of JavaScript.
-React allow us to build rich UI with must less effort than traditional JavaScript code.
+React allow us to build a rich UI with must less effort than traditional JavaScript code.
 React allow us to split our UI into custom modular components similar to existing HTML tags.
 Not to mention that there are hundreds of libraries already available that provide modular react components that you can incorporate directly into your application with little intrusion to your code design.